veryshiny/Deduper-veryshiny/Pseudocode.md

 Duplicates are good during alignment as it increases coverage of particular regions.
 This is why its more important to remove it after aligning, also removing them during alignment could be very time and memory consuming as there would need to be 1-1 comparisions of millions of reads.

 Clipping can help improve the quality of alignments by focusing on the high-confidence, well-aligned portions of the reads and discarding or ignoring the low-quality or non-aligning parts.
 Soft clipping retains the unaligned portions of the read in the alignment file but does not use them in the actual alignment.
 This means that the unaligned bases are not considered when calculating alignment scores or making downstream analyses.
-This is accounted for in the CIGAR string indicated by an S. We need to make sure that the actual positions of 2 reads with the same UMI, same chromosome and same strand have the same position by accounting for the CIGAR value as well.
+This is accounted for in the CIGAR string indicated by an S. We need to make sure that the actual positions of 2 reads with the same UMI, same chromosome and same strand have the same position by accounting for the CIGAR value as well if there is soft clipping.

 These PCR duplicates are artefacts of random extra amplification of certain reads during library prep.
 For downstream analyses they might cause problems while doing transcript abundance analysis while looking for genes with higher or lower expression.